chauhanshilpa/FabShop/README.md

 - It allows to add multiple items to Cart.
 - Improved website performance through image lazy loading.
 - It has ability to order multiple items together.
+- It has ability to add new products by a seller.

 ## User Interface Overview